flot/flot/API.md

     color: "#545454"
 }
 ```

+The size and lineHeight must be expressed in pixels; CSS units such as 'em'
+or 'smaller' are not allowed.

 The options "min"/"max" are the precise minimum/maximum value on the
 scale.
 If you don't specify either of them, a value will automatically